yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/directives/if-then-else-directives.md

 ---
 # <a name="ifthenelse-directives"></a>#If...Then...#Else Yönergeleri

-Conditionally compiles selected blocks of Visual Basic code.
+Seçili Visual Basic kodu bloklarını koşullu olarak derler.

 ## <a name="syntax"></a>Sözdizimi